0xor0ne/awesome-list/topics/cybersec.md

   - ["Data Processing (Part 2)"][413]
   - ["selections and loops"][414]
   - ["Subroutines"][415]
+- ["Attacking the Android kernel using the Qualcomm TrustZone"][885]
 - ["Attacking Titan M with Only One Byte"][259]
 - ["Avoiding Detection with Shellcode Mutator"][432]
 - "BasicFUN Series":